-‘Godzilla vs. Kong’ is the first film hit of the vaccine era.
+‘Godzilla vs. Kong’ is the first film ‘hit’ of the vaccine era.
 But that era still contains plenty of cloudiness.

 “The numbers don’t lie,” said Jeff Goldstein, WB’s president of domestic distribution.
 “It’s clear that wherever audiences are ready to safely return to the theater, they have.”

 “Godzilla” is certainly a hit by the standards of 2020-2021, experts say.
-But there are questions what that means when so many theaters are still closed or limiting capacity, lowering expectations, and so few movies are out, eliminating competition.
+But there are questions over what that means when so many theaters are still closed or limiting capacity, lowering expectations and, with so few movies out, eliminating competition.

-In an attempt to find meaningful comparisons, Bruce Nash, who runs the box office analysis site The Numbers, built a model to determine movie-going’s strength.
+In an attempt to find meaningful comparisons, Bruce Nash, who runs the box office analysis site the Numbers, built a model to determine the strength of moviegoing.

 He looked at comparable movies (previous “Godzilla” and other big-budget monster movies, for example) to calculate average non-pandemic box office.
 Then he factored in the fewer seats and screens to come up with an expected figure.